 - Office files – covering subjects policing the river at Shanghai; smuggling; opium and narcotics; Sino-Japanese disputes; personnel

-- London Office files – including letter books, files on the organisation and closure of the Office; telegrams to and from the Office, histories of the Office
+- London Office files – including letter books, files on the organization and closure of the Office; telegrams to and from the Office, histories of the Office

 - Reports – on smuggling and anti-smuggling operations, global financial and economic situations during the Second World War